Review of the Xhunter / Alibaba 3D Turkey archery target

 The supplied stakes held up well and the turkey did not fall of its stand.

 Self healing is basically non existent with the turkey target.
 The porous hard foam seems to make no attempts to expand again in order to fill the hole left by an arrow.
 We stuck the arrows in by hand and left them in for 5min in both targets.
 We then took a photo immidiately after we pulled the arrows out and then another one 10mins later.
 While the hole in the boar was closed basically the moment we pulled the arrow out, the turkey had still a hole in place after 10mins waiting.

 Pulling the arrows

 Where do we start?
-Basically pulling the arrows is a 2 person job.
-We can pull arrows from the boar with one hand.
-For the Xhunter / Alibaba 3D turkey target we had to push against it with one knee and could then pull the arrow out with a grunt at the 2nd attempt.
-Don’t believe us?
-Watch the video below!
+Basically pulling the arrows from the XHunter target is a 2 person job.
+We had to push against it with one knee and could then pull the arrow out with a grunt at the 2nd attempt.
+Melted foam residue remained on the arrow shaft.